richselby7878/xm-labs-handy-flow-steps/README.md

 	<kbd>  <img src="/media/strip_prefix.png" width="250"> </kbd>

 This step removes a prefix from a string.
 The output is shorter string.
+An example of its use is extracting an Incident number from a Slack channel name.

 *	**Truncate**